Distributional value gradients for stochastic environments: Sobolev Inductive Bias and Distribution Parametrization

 The Sobolev inductive bias introduced in Section \ref{sec:approach} and \ref{appendix:sobolev_bias} requires a generative model where both the output and its input-gradient are treated as random variables.
 While the reparameterization trick \citep{kingma2013auto} could be used with a conditional Gaussian distribution, determining how to distribute the gradient of the samples with respect to the conditioners is less straightforward.
 To address this, we employ a method that relies solely on sampled data and does not assume tractable density estimation of Sobolev random variables.

-Moreover, we found that the most common distribution parametrizations, namely discrete categorical \citep{bellemare2017distributional, barth-maron2018distributed} and quantile-based \citep{dabney2017distributional, dabney2018implicit} do not scale tractably to higher dimensions, specifically in the way they instantiate Eq.\ref{eq:value_distance}.
+Moreover, we found that the most common distribution parametrizations for distributional reinforcement learning, namely discrete categorical \citep{bellemare2017distributional, barth-maron2018distributed} and quantile-based \citep{dabney2017distributional, dabney2018implicit}, do not scale tractably to higher dimensions, specifically in the way they instantiate Equation~\ref{eq:value_distance}.
 These considerations further motivated us to adopt a sample-based approach for the distributional Sobolev critic, similar in spirit to \cite{singh2020samplebased, freirich2019distributional}.
 As a result, our distributional critic is structured as a generative model that deterministically maps noise to samples \citep{li2015generativemomentmatchingnetworks,goodfellow2014generative}.
+This parametrization lets us model a distribution over both outputs and their input-gradients via the Sobolev inductive bias: differentiating each generated sample with respect to the conditioner yields a reparameterized, sample-wise gradient, which aligns with the intuition from Appendix~\ref{appendix:gradient_random_variable}.